 Yes, absolutely!
 If you need general help with issues of organization, clarity, grammar, style, and citation, you can always make an appointment with any of our consultants.
 Graduate students looking for more specialized help have the option of booking an appointment with our graduate assistant, graduate writing coordinator, staff specialist, or faculty director.
 Our graduate writing coordinator is also available to help with dissertation and thesis manuscript formatting.

 The TL; DR version: lively conversation between peers.

 The long version: Your consultant will probably begin by asking you some questions—about what you’re working on and what your concerns are.
 If you have a draft, you’ll read through it together—possibly aloud, which can help you hear and identify issues in your writing.
 Your consultant will ask you questions, make suggestions, and respond as an experienced reader.
 You’ll be a participant in the conversation too.
 Feel free to ask questions, think aloud, take notes, and begin your revision process.
-Your consultant may direct you to various resources that may be of use to you.
-By the end of your consultation, your work won’t be perfect, but you will definitely leave with a solid revision or plan of attack.
+Your consultant may direct you to resources that may be of use to you.
+By the end of your consultation, your work might not be perfect, but you will definitely leave with a solid plan for completing or revising your work.

 Any instructions or directions that pertain to the task at hand (e.g., an assignment prompt and/or rubric).
 If you’ve started planning or writing your paper, bring your notes and/or a draft, too.
 If you have an online appointment, you can upload these materials to your appointment.
 You are welcome to bring hard copies of materials to your in-person appointment, or you can bring your laptop or use one of the WCC’s computers.